Buying A House: 15 Common Defects

-Water intrusion can be one of the most destructive and expensive problems.
+Water intrusion can be one of the most destructive and expensive problems on a property.
 Therefore, check for well-maintained gutters, downspouts, and proper grading around the foundation to direct water away from the home.

 12) Loose or Missing Hand Rails

 Over time, railings (inside and outside of the home) can become loose or break.
 This is a serious safety hazard.
-All railings need to comply with building regulations.
+In addition, your insurance requires that all railings need to comply with building regulations.

 13) Roof Problems

 Before buying a house inquire if there have been any roof leaks.
 Furthermore, insist that the seller guarantees that there are no roof leaks.

 Roofing can contain old or damaged materials or improper flashing.
 Moreover, roofing problems can cause major and expensive problems to your home.